typst/typst/tests/typ/layout/two-sided.typ

-// Tests a multi-page document with two-sided: true set for pages
+// Tests a multi-page document with two-sided pages

 ---
 #set page(margin: (outside: 0.25in, inside: 0.5in), height: 110pt)